 Taking place at Tour & Taxis in Brussels, the EDDs are an extensive gathering of the development community to share ideas and experiences and inspire new partnerships and innovative solutions.
 Organised by the European Commission, it is a key policy meeting for its field, attracting approximately 7,000 participants from over 140 countries.

 The discussion was introduced by Fred Pearce, co-editor of the report, by looking at the human dimension of the degradation of wetlands.
 Mr Pearce drew attention to the tens of millions of people who depend on the vitality of the Sahel’s rivers, lakes, floodplains and deltas.

-“Wetlands are essential for communities as they are part of critical infrastructure,” explained Jane Madgwick, the other co-editor of the report and Chief Executive Office of Wetlands International.
+“Wetlands are essential for communities as they are part of critical infrastructure,” explained Jane Madgwick, the other co-editor of the report and Chief Executive Officer of Wetlands International.
 Water resources have shaped culture and driven local and regional economies for centuries.
 Their state is key to ecological diversity, upon which peoples’ livelihoods depend.
 Outputs of fish, cattle and crops are directly proportional to the extent of flooding.
 In the dry season, wetlands act as a buffer against droughts.

 The report illustrates how the ecological balance has changed dramatically over recent years.
 Over 20 million people in the region are currently food-insecure, largely due to lack of water.
 There are several contributing factors to this situation, including dam constructions and water diversion for irrigation.
 Such conditions have a bearing on increased and more permanent migration.